McCabe accuses Rosenstein of giving ‘false’ testimony on Comey memos

 Comey leaked his memos to a friend, Columbia Law School Professor Daniel Richman, who later served as Comey's legal counsel.
 Richman ultimately leaked the contents of the memo to The New York Times.

-McCabe, on Wednesday, fired back, accusing Rosenstein of lying during testimony.
+McCabe, on Wednesday, fired back, essentially accusing Rosenstein of lying.

 “Mr. Rosenstein’s claims to have been misled by me, or anyone from the FBI, regarding our concerns about President Trump and the Trump campaign’s interactions with Russia are completely false,” McCabe said in a statement Wednesday.